Samratkashipathi/samrat.github.io/_posts/2021-05-25-setting_up_partman.md

 To support our use case where we need to delete old partition tables and create new tables for upcoming days

-We can do that using multiple way
+We can do that using multiple ways

-- We can write a corn that supports this use case
+- We can write a cron that supports this use case
 - Use scheduler pg_agent where you will execute a procedure every day at say

 And many other ways which are either difficult to setup or maintain